Achilles Tendon Rupture

 Postoperative and Rehabilitation Care

-No matter which method is used to treat the tendon rupture, participating in an exercise program is vital.
-One may swim, cycle, jog, or walk to increase muscle strength and range of motion.
+Regardless of the specific treatment method for tendon rupture, participating in an exercise program is vital.
+Engaging in swimming, cycling, jogging, or walking can effectively enhance muscle strength and range of motion.

 Rehabilitation

-If conservative methods are used, therapy begins during the immobilization phase of cast wear for weight-bearing mobilization training and exercise to promote the maintenance of strength in the remainder of the affected limb.
-More recent studies have shown the benefits of initiating functional casts coupled with early weight bearing in conservative treatment, including a faster return to activity and improved ankle dorsiflexion (traditionally operative treatment corresponded with earlier weight-bearing and exercise initiation), but this continues to vary and will be determined by the referring physician.[14][15][16]
+If conservative methods are used, therapy begins during the immobilization phase of cast wear, focusing on weight-bearing mobilization training and exercises to preserve strength in the remaining portions of the affected limb.
+More recent studies have shown the benefits of initiating functional casts combined with early weight bearing in conservative treatment, resulting in a faster return to activity and improved ankle dorsiflexion.
+Traditionally, these benefits were associated with operative treatment, which allowed for earlier weight-bearing and exercise initiation, but this continues to vary and will be determined by the referring physician.[34][35][36]

 For surgical patients, rehabilitation exercises typically begin 2 to 4 weeks postop.[17]
+In the past decade, there has been a trend towards less rigid immobilization, earlier weight-bearing, and accelerated functional rehabilitation following surgery.[38]
 Post-immobilization therapy consists of exercise progression, including ankle range of motion exercises, resistive and progressive strengthening exercises, isometric exercises, cardiovascular exercises, and balance exercises as appropriate.[18]
+A standardized accelerated protocol following a surgical repair of the Achilles tendon has not been published, and a better level of evidence studies is needed to evaluate risks vs. benefits.

-Exercise focus is typically low impact for the first six months, with high-impact exercises incorporated after six months, emphasizing a return to sport as appropriate.
-Data has shown a need for a heavy focus on calf strengthening within the first year of injury as a reduction in strength gain potential has been demonstrated beyond the one-year post-injury date.[14]
+Exercise focus is typically low impact for the first 6 months, with high-impact exercises incorporated after 6 months, emphasizing a return to sport as appropriate.
+Data has shown a need for a heavy focus on calf strengthening within the first year of injury as a reduction in strength gain potential has been demonstrated beyond the one-year post-injury date.[34]

 Deterrence and Patient Education